 Interior designers have the ability to take a step back and look at the bigger picture, they break down this process step by step and make it easier for clients to maneuver.
 They can completely envision a room by just looking at paint swatches and floor tiles.
 This is what makes them such a crucial tool in the remodeling process- they act as a guide that listens and understands your own individual style and brings in complementing elements.
 No need to worry if your style is still undiscovered – that’s another part of their job, discovering it for you.
 Basically, they can see the future of your home before the construction process has even started.

 If you are considering remodeling your own kitchen and have no idea what direction to go in you can rest easy knowing that interior designers do that for you.
-Maggie’s job is much more than selecting colors and finishes, she interviews clients on their lifestyles, hopes, and goals and creates spaces for that unique individual.
+Our job is much more than selecting colors and finishes, we interview clients on their lifestyles, hopes, and goals and creates spaces for that unique individual.
 Aesthetics aren’t everything when it comes to her design process (although they are very important).
 Functionality takes the driver’s seat when it comes to details, from the way the sun reflects on paint and how rooms interact with one another through the home.
 Online house plans don’t listen to or understand your lifestyle and home needs, interior designers do.